Mo'Nique: Career

 She has received Best Supporting Actress awards from the Stockholm International Film Festival, the Washington DC Area Film Critics Association, the Los Angeles Film Critics Association, the Boston Society of Film Critics, the New York Film Critics Online, the New York Film Critics Circle, the Southeastern Film Critics Association, the San Francisco Film Critics Circle, the Dallas-Fort Worth Film Critics Association, the Las Vegas Film Critics Society, the Utah Film Critics Association, the Detroit Film Critics Society, the Indiana Film Critics Association, the Online Film Critics Society, the National Society of Film Critics Awards, the Alliance of Women Film Journalists, and the Critics Choice Awards.
 Time magazine ranked Mo'Nique's outstanding performance as the Best Female Performance of 2009.
 She won the Academy Award for Best Supporting Actress, the Independent Spirit Award, and the BAFTA Award.

 In November 2009, Mo'Nique said, "I own the rights to Hattie McDaniel's life story, and I can't wait to tell that story because that woman was absolutely amazing.
 She had to stand up to the adversity of black and white [society] at a time when we really weren't accepted.
 Mr. Lee Daniels is going to direct it, of course, and I'm going to be Miss Hattie McDaniel.
 I really hope I can do that woman justice."

 In 2014, Mo'Nique starred in Patrik-Ian Polk's drama film Blackbird as Claire Rousseau.
 She next starred as Ma Rainey in the biographical film Bessie in 2015, for which she received critical acclaim, earning her a Primetime Emmy Award nomination.
-Her last role (in film or television) was in 2016.
+Her last roles (in film or television) were in 2016.
 In May 2017, she said Lee Daniels, Oprah Winfrey, and Tyler Perry had been blackballing her ever since she did not promote Precious in 2009.

-In 2022, it was announced that Mo'Nique will be starring in the Lee Daniels' horror/thriller The Deliverance with Andra Day, Omar Epps, Miss Lawrence, and Tasha Smith.
+In 2022, it was announced that Mo'Nique was to star in the Lee Daniels' horror/thriller The Deliverance with Andra Day, Aunjanue Ellis-Taylor, Omar Epps, Miss Lawrence, and Tasha Smith.

 Personal life

-Mo'Nique was briefly engaged to accountant Kenny Mung.
-From 1997 to 2001, she was married to Mark Jackson.
-They have two sons: Mark Eric Jackson Jr. and Shalon Calvin Jackson.
-Mo'Nique gave birth to twin sons Jonathan and David Hicks in October 2005, two months early.
-In 2006, she married their father Sidney Hicks.
+Mo'Nique was married to sportswriter Calvin Watkins whom she met in broadcasting school and had son Shalon Watkins, Jr. in 1990.
+She would later describe this marriage as abusive.
+From 1997 to 2001, she was married to barber Mark Jackson.
+In October 2005, Mo'Nique gave birth to twin sons Jonathan and David Hicks two months before their due date.
+In 2006, she married their father, Sidney Hicks.
 In a New York Times profile, she mentions that she and Hicks have an open marriage: